AI Glossary

 Artificial General Intelligence (AGI)

-A theoretical form of artificial intelligence that can understand, learn, and apply knowledge across any intellectual task that a human being can perform
+A theoretical form of artificial intelligence that can understand, learn, and apply knowledge across any intellectual task that a human being can perform.

 AGIartificial intelligencegeneral intelligence+3